 White House Terminal

 When in June 1967 the Soviets sent their first message, secretary of defense Robert McNamara found out that the Hotline ended in the NMCC, instead of at the White House, as he had expected.
 McNamara ordered a quick patch from the Pentagon to the White House, which was later formalized by installing an ancillary terminal in the military communications center of the White House Communications Agency (WHCA) in the East Wing basement.
-From there, incoming messages from the Hot Line were sent to the Situation Room under the West Wing, first by pneumatic tube, later on, after computers were installed in both rooms, by data transmission.
+From there, incoming messages from the Hot Line were sent to the Situation Room under the West Wing, first by pneumatic tube and later, after computers were installed in both rooms, by data transmission.

 The White House terminal also has the capability to send and receive messages and has additional privacy and override features which will allow it to "lock out" other Hotline terminals.
 The White House terminal is manned and operated by White House personnel of the WHCA.